 If that interests you, then settle in and get comfortable, because this is going to take some time!
 Along the way, I hope I’ll provide satisfactory answers to the questions in these three Spiritual Conundrums.

-(Note: For a brief summary of the main points made in this article, please see my answer to this question on Christianity StackExchange: “Why do some Christians believe it is moral to be a homosexual?”)
+(Note: For a brief summary of the main points made in this article, please see “Homosexuality, the Bible, and Christianity: A Summary.”)

 Where I’m coming from